coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 The texts that we want to analyze for the project is in the `data/` directory (four books in plain text).

 In addition, we have a LICENSE_TEXTS.md file which contains the license for the texts and their origins.
-Normally, you would instead include a README file describing where the data comes from.

 The data directory is like this:
 ```bash